 Tools to Defeat Depression

 Depression is pervasive.
 Given the opportunity, it will damage your mood, energy and motivation.
 It will worsen your sleep, your appetite, your interest in doing things and your self-esteem.
 Your self-esteem is a crucial aspect of your mood and yourself as a person.
 It is something that must be guarded to avoid psychological harm.
+Let us show you how you can defeat depression.

 Some think that self-esteem will improve by itself over time.
 This is usually not the case.
 You benefit more from being active, preventing and taking logical steps to improve your self-worth.